 Ability to work collaboratively in a small team

 Commitment to human rights and desire to work in an international, challenging and fulfilling environment

-Please send your CV and motivation letter by email to Catherine Absalom (email@example.com) by 1 October 2015.
+Please send your CV and motivation letter by email to Catherine Absalom (firstname.lastname@example.org) by the 6th of March 2016.